singingwolfboy/netlify-home/_features/dev-tools.md

 description: "Netlify is the most full featured platform of it's kind, with tons of dev tools to make life easier for the professional coder."
 features:
   - title: Multiple Environment Support
     body: "Support multiple environments (e.g. dev, staging, prod) with a simple argument.
-Each environment tracks a git branch, providing an isolated environment for experimentation."
+Each environment can track a git branch, providing isolated environments for experimentation."
   - title: RESTful API
     body: "Netlify is completely designed around a RESTful API.
 Manage, query, and deploy a site all using simple HTTP calls.
 [See API docs](/docs/api.html)"
   - title: Native Clients